AidenValley/Simply-INCO-TERMS/README.md

   ### Simply SupplyChain is a fullstack web application, designed to help the users to learn about one of the fundamentals of international business terminologies, which is called Inco-Terms.
 Also, the users could be able to search live real-world news that they can find the relatable news and make notes and comments about how their selected news is related to the inco-terms.

 ## Installation
-  ### Installation is not required, but if you would like to git clone please enter the below in the appropratie terminal
+  ### Installation is not required, but if you would like to git clone please enter the below in the appropriate terminal

   #### git clone https://github.com/AidenValley/Simply-INCO-TERMS
   #### cd Simply-INCO-TERMS